Jantzen Derrick

 Jantzen Stuart Derrick (born 10 January 1943) is an English former professional footballer who played as a forward and winger.

 Career

 Derrick started his career with Bristol City, playing 259 matches and scoring 31 goals.
 He spent the 1970–71 season on loan to Mansfield Town.
-In 1971, Derrick joined Paris Saint-Germain; he would go on to play three matches for them before heading to Bath City, where he would put an end to his career in 1975.
+In 1971, Derrick joined Paris Saint-Germain; he went on to play three matches for them before heading to Bath City, where he put an end to his career in 1975.

 Personal life

-Jantzen Derrick was born in Bristol on 10 January 1943.
+Derrick was born in Bristol on 10 January 1943.

-Later in his life, he would work as a van vendor in Bristol.
+Later in his life, he worked as a van vendor in Bristol.